 - 1-2-year commitment

-- Fellow reports directly to the Director of the Center for Public Service and Scholarship
+- Fellow reports directly to the Director of the Center for Civic Engagement

 - Financial benefit includes a tuition reimbursement for an expected 20 hours of activity per week

-- Position location is in the office of Center for Public Service and Scholarship, Gregory Hall 157
+- Position location is in the Center for Civic Engagement, Cooley 114

-- Submit a resume and an essay addressing interest in supporting community engagement to Dr. Karen Schultz, email@example.com.
+- Submit a resume and an essay addressing interest in supporting community engagement email@example.com.

 - Submit a list of credits completed in the graduate program and cumulative GPA to date

-- Provide a letter of recommendation from a faculty member who is currently very familiar with candidate’s performance.
-Submit the letter to Director, Dr. Karen Schultz at firstname.lastname@example.org.
+- Provide a letter of recommendation from a faculty member who is currently very familiar with the candidate’s performance.
+Submit the letter to firstname.lastname@example.org.